This article was originally posted to the pre-magazine Freelance Traveller website in 2002, and appeared in this form in the April/May 2015 issue

-Before the introduction of nuclear dampers at TL12, nuclear missiles were the heavy-duty ship-killing weapon.
+Before the introduction of nuclear dampers at TL12, nuclear missiles (“nukes”) were the heavy-duty ship-killing weapon.

-Nuclear missiles are available at TL8+ (while nukes are TL6, getting a small and efficient enough warhead requires a tech level or two more), do 1D x the damage of a normal (HE/fragmentation) missile; for simplicity, radiation effects are assumed to be part of the normal damage.
+Nuclear missiles are available at TL8+ (while nukes are TL6, getting a small and efficient enough warhead requires a tech level or two more), do 1D× the damage of a normal (HE/fragmentation) missile; for simplicity, radiation effects are assumed to be part of the normal damage.

-Nuclear turret missile: 1D x 1D (same as a normal bay missile).
+Nuclear turret missile: 1D×1D (same as a normal bay missile).

-Cost (when available): 10 x a normal missile of the size, more for "Thunderballs".
+Cost (when available): 10× a normal missile of the size, more for “Thunderballs”.

 Nukes are a mass-destruction weapon, and are tightly-controlled by the military.
-Nukes would be found only on actual military ships as a "special round".
-(At least officially; such a firepower-multiplier is in-demand on the black market under the name of "Thunderballs".)
+They would be found only on actual military ships as a “special round”.
+(At least officially; such a firepower-multiplier is in demand on the black market under the name of “Thunderballs”.)

-Nuclear dampers are "shields" that neutralize nuclear warheads by futzing with the strong and weak nuclear forces.
-First described in Book 4: Mercenary, dampers project an interference pattern of strong- and weak-force nodes from two widely-separated antennae which interfere with nuclear fission and fusion reactions, causing the warhead to "fizzle" in a meltdown or much-reduced explosion.
+Nuclear dampers are “shields” that neutralize nuclear warheads by varying the strong and weak nuclear forces.
+First described in Book 4: Mercenary, dampers project an interference pattern of strong- and weak-force nodes from two widely-separated antennae which interfere with nuclear fission and fusion reactions, causing the warhead to fail in a meltdown or much-reduced explosion.
 The pattern must be focused to hold a node on the incoming missile; for this reason, nuclear dampers require active sensors and precise fire-control.

 In CT, nuclear dampers “fire” defensively on incoming missiles, with the base “to hit” throw (as a laser) with an additional DM of the relative Tech Levels of the missile and the damper.
 If the damper “hits”, the nuclear missile will not explode.
 Note that nuclear dampers have no effect on normal missile warheads.